PsySecGroup/gloat-hunter/README.md

 * Generates a standalone self-contained GUI to conduct offline searches of the targets tweet history
 * Supports queries with OR to search for multiple phrases at the same time
 * Supports queries with quotes for exact match searching
-* Creates a Jitsi link for people to conduct collaborative research at
+* Provides an in-browser video chat for investigators to coordinate and collaborate

 ### Coming Soon